jorgecardoso/aframe-course/1-basics-2.md

 After you adjusted the light, you can copy the values of the attributes back to your code.

-1. Use the inspector to change the directional light so that it illuminates objects from the right side
+1. Use the inspector to change the point light so that it illuminates objects from the right side

 ## Text